 In discussing the historicity of the disciples’ sincere belief in Jesus’ post mortem appearances, I will discuss the evidence for (1) the post-mortem appearances of Jesus and (2) the sincere belief of Jesus’ disciples in these appearances — followed by a conclusion.

-The evidence for the above two points combine to form a powerful case for the sincere belief of the disciples in Jesus’ post mortem appearances — so much so that there is a virtual consensus among scholars (including skeptical ones) that the disciples did not lie about their “resurrection experiences” but genuinely had experiences which caused them to believe that Jesus rose from the dead appeared to them.
+The evidence for the above two points combine to form a powerful case for the sincere belief of the disciples in Jesus’ post mortem appearances — so much so that there is a virtual consensus among scholars (including skeptical ones) that the disciples genuinely had experiences that caused them to believe that Jesus rose from the dead appeared to them.

 With that said, let us tackle the first point: the evidence for the post-mortem appearances.